27 Top Asia Packing List Items for 2026 + What to Wear & NOT to Bring

 We’ve put together this Asia Packing List to help you navigate your way through this incredibly beautiful and diverse continent more easily.
 Our list includes sections on what to wear in Asia, what NOT to bring, and answers to all your Asia FAQs.

-17 Top Asia Packing List Items for 2024 + What to Wear & NOT to Bring
+27 Top Asia Packing List Items for 2026 + What to Wear & NOT to Bring

 See our product selection criteria and guidelines here.

-What to Pack for Asia – 17 Essentials
+What to Pack for Asia – 27 Essentials

 • 1.
-Asia Power Adapter
+International Power Adapter

 You’ll have a hard time plugging in your electronics in Asia without a reliable power adapter!
 Be prepared as you travel from country to country by bringing an adapter that works all over.
-This one is awesome because it works in over 100 countries and comes with a lifetime warranty guarantee!
+This one is awesome because it works in over 100 countries and comes with a lifetime replacement guarantee!

-View on Amazon.com ➜
+View on Amazon.com

 • 2.
 Lipstick Sized Portable Charger